 A breast lift, also known as mastopexy, is a procedure that restores the breasts to a more upright, lifted position on the chest.
-Many different factors can cause breasts to sag, including:
+Many factors can cause breasts to sag, including:

 A breast lift can fix a wide range of common aesthetic concerns, including:

 The procedure is completed under general anesthesia.
-After the patient has been numbed, the surgeon will make the necessary incisions to begin the procedure.
+After the patient has been numbed, the surgeon will make the incisions to begin the procedure.
 Multiple breast lift methods exist and the method chosen will depend on the patient’s needs and the doctor’s recommendation.

 Excess skin and breast tissue will be removed through the incision sites.
 The breast tissue will be repositioned to a higher and more youthful position.
-The surgeon will complete any other adjustments, verifying symmetry between the breasts, before closing the incisions.
+The surgeon will complete any other adjustments, verifying symmetry between the breasts before closing the incisions.
 The procedure is completed on an outpatient basis and patients can return home the same day.

 The breast lift procedure lasts two to three hours.
-Breast lifts can result in a slight loss of size due to the removal of excess skin and tissue.
+Breast lifts can result in a slight loss of size because of the removal of excess skin and tissue.
 Patients with a moderate amount of sagging can expect to go down about one cup size after their breast lift.
 If patients also wish to increase the size of their breasts, breast augmentation using implants can be completed simultaneously for complete breast enhancement.

-The traditional method, also known as the anchor breast lift, requires three separate, connecting incisions.
+The traditional method, also known as the anchor breast lift, requires three separate connecting incisions.
 Incisions are made in a crescent shape below the fold of the breast, around the outer lining of the areola and stretching from the bottom of the areola to the fold of the breast.
 This method allows for the most amount of lift and is beneficial for patients with moderate to severe sagging.

 After patients have received their breast lift, they can immediately enjoy a visibly higher and more youthful breast profile.
-Common side effects of the procedure include bruising, soreness and swelling.
+Common side effects of the procedure include bruising, soreness, and swelling.
 Most side effects diminish in the first couple of weeks, although swelling will take several months to subside fully.
 If non-dissolvable stitches and/or surgical drains were used, they will be removed three to seven days following surgery.

 Patients should plan on one week of downtime and refrain from strenuous activities for about four weeks.
-Extra help may be needed around the house with daily responsibilities, including taking care of children, for the first week.
+Extra help may be needed around the house with daily responsibilities, including taking care of children for the first week.
 Excessive upper body movement and chest pressure will need to be avoided to allow for a prompt and comfortable recovery.
 Incision scars will appear pink and lumpy at first before fading into thin, white lines after 12 to 18 months.
 Results will finalize after a few months, once swelling has subsided.